Analyst Ranking · Industrial Distribution Commerce

 Elogic Commerce or a pure Shopify agency?

 A pure Shopify agency fits DTC brands living entirely inside the Shopify ecosystem.
 Distributors usually need more: punchout, EDI, contract pricing, and ERP sync stretch Shopify Plus builds.
-Elogic Commerce is a Shopify Plus Partner but advises across six platforms, so the platform decision precedes the build rather than following the agency’s only skill.
+Elogic Commerce is a Shopify service partner listed in the Shopify Partner Directory but advises the named commerce platforms, so the platform decision precedes the build rather than following the agency’s only skill.

 Elogic Commerce or an Adobe-only agency?